 DentCheck was recognised during the Embedded Vision Summit in Santa Clara USA, winning 'best end product' in the Embedded Vision Alliance's Vision Products of Year awards.
 The summit took place from 21 to 24 May.

 At the upcoming AirExpo China 2018 in Shanghai from 11 to 13 June, 8tree will introduce capabilities that expand the DentCheck ecosystem and enhance operational efficiency for customers.

-Scanning the skies - Andrew Williams finds that 3D scanning systems that can pinpoint dents and imperfections on aircraft body panels are being welcomed by aviation businesses to replace manual inspection
+Scanning the skies - Abigail Williams finds that 3D scanning systems that can pinpoint dents and imperfections on aircraft body panels are being welcomed by aviation businesses to replace manual inspection